decentralized-identity/presentation-exchange/spec/spec.md

     contains a `subject_is_issuer` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled using a _self_attested_ claims.
-  6. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `subject_is_holder` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled by the subject of the claim.
+  6. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `subject_is_holder` property with a `status` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled by the subject of the claim indicated by the value of the `subject` property.

 ::: note
 The above evaluation process assumes the User Agent will test each candidate